-Audit follow-up in preparing the third, fourth and my last (fifth) Report found the Adelaide Oval Licence Area sublicence between the Minister and AOSMA still had not been finalised.
-In preparing my last Report, I obtained an update on the status of the sublicence and reported that DPTI advised that AOSMA, SACA and the SANFL requested establishing additional Licence Area sublicences for ancillary uses associated with staging events in the Core Area.
-DPTI advised the sublicences were close to finalisation and the agreements would be presented to the responsible Minister at the earliest practical opportunity.
+Audit follow-up in preparing the third, fourth, fifth and my last (sixth) Report found the Adelaide Oval Licence Area sublicence between the Minister and AOSMA still had not been finalised.
+Audit follow-up also noted that AOSMA, SACA and the SANFL requested establishing additional Licence Area sublicences for ancillary uses associated with staging events in the Core Area.